-- 5 The good agreement between the muon and neutron data, presented in Fig. 16, validates the softwarebased coincidence system used to acquire the muon data.
+The good agreement between the muon and neutron data, presented in Fig. 16, validates the software-based coincidence system used to acquire the muon data.
 Both of them show a clear response to the passage of interplanetary disturbances.
-The difference in their count-rates decreases observed by both instruments in shape (faster, sharper and deeper decrease in CaLMa) and in magnitude is likely related to the different energy of the primary cosmic ray producing the secondary neutrons and muons observed - 10 at ground level, as could be expected when the primary cosmic ray energy threshold for CaLMa (neutrons mainly) is about 7 GeV and for the muon telescope is about 10 GeV.
+The difference in their count rate decreases observed by both instruments in shape (faster, sharper and deeper decrease in CaLMa) and in magnitude is likely related to the different energy of the primary cosmic ray producing the secondary neutrons and muons observed at ground level, as could be expected when the primary cosmic ray energy threshold for CaLMa (neutrons mainly) is about 7 GeV and, for the muon telescope, about 10 GeV.

-6.2 Position-sensitive muon detector.
+6.2 Position-sensitive muon detector

-In this experiment we used our software-based coincidence system to acquire data from a prototype of position-sensitive muon detector (MD2, see Sect.
+In this experiment we used our software-based coincidence system to acquire data from a prototype of a positionsensitive muon detector (MD2; see Sect.
 2.1).
-The experimental setup uses four PMTs operating in software coincidence.
+The experimental set-up uses four PMTs operating in software coincidence.
 Three of them were placed attached to the sides of a plastic scintillator.
-The fourth PMT was placed inside an opaque box, gathering the light emitted by a small BGO scintillator (see Fig. 17 (a)).
-The BGO can be moved horizontally in order to select only muon trajectories crossing certain spot over the surface of the plastic scintillator.
+The fourth PMT was placed inside an opaque box, gathering the light emitted by a small BGO scintillator (see Fig. 17a).
+The BGO can be moved horizontally in order to select only muon trajectories crossing a certain spot over the surface of the plastic scintillator.

-20 The signal generated by each PMT was amplified and injected to an ADC to carry out its conversion.
-The four ADCs were connected to our prototype in order to detect coincidence and to record the pulse heights (see block diagram in Fig. 18).
-The BGO was located in different positions on the big scintillator surface and corresponding data was acquired and registered.
+The signal generated by each PMT was amplified and injected into an ADC to carry out its conversion.
+The four ADCs were connected to our prototype in order to detect coincidence and to record the pulse heights (see the block diagram in Fig. 18).
+The BGO was located in different positions on the big scintillator surface and corresponding data were acquired and registered.

-Figure 17 (b) shows the pulse-height distribution registered by the three lateral PMTs (labelled 1, 2 and 3 in the figure) when the BGO is located over the centre of the plastic scintillator.
+Figure 17b shows the pulse-height distribution registered by the three lateral PMTs (labelled 1, 2 and 3 in the figure) when the BGO is located over the centre of the plastic scintillator.
 In this case, the three PMTs observed identical distributions.

-Figure 17 (c) shows the pulse-height distribution corresponding to PMT 1 obtained for three different locations of the BGO.
+Figure 17c shows the pulse-height distribution corresponding to PMT 1 obtained for three different locations of the BGO.
 As expected, the distribution is shifted towards larger pulse heights when the BGO is located closer to the PMT.
-The combined pulse height information from PMTs 1, 2 and 3 can be used to reconstruct the location of the particle track.
+The combined pulse height information from PMTs 1,